GaviraghiElia/COBOL-Litter-Detection/README.md

 The goal of this project is to support environmental monitoring and urban cleanliness by automating the process of identifying various types of litter in images or videos.

+## My thesis in a nutshell

+- Explore SOTA datasets and approaches on litter detection
+- **Collect the world's first public dataset of annotated litter in the wild images**, with polygonal and multiclass masks... for real!
+Divided by size (5 classes), not type (it's unfeasible, actually).
+- Training YOLO v5/v8/ on TACO dataset, improving them by tuning a specific hyperparameter and publish a paper on this.
+- Mixing datasets (TACO, PlastOPol and... **ours!**) to improve performance (stay soon)
+- Develop two-stage YOLO World (unsupervised) pipeline to detect better license plate and faces *(to protect privacy people)*
+- Implement a lot of tips to improve the previous.

 ## News 🚀

 ### UniMiB Trash Dataset 🌱